-- ➤ Purchase of real property/conservation easements - Projects outside the state of Arizona - Any project that includes the planting of mesquite, tamarisk or other nonnative high-water usage trees that consume water to a degree that is detrimental to water conservation efforts. - ➤ Remedial actions under the Comprehensive Environmental Response, Compensation, and Liability Act of 1980 (CERCLA), 42 U.S.C. § 9601, or Water Quality Assurance Revolving Fund (WQARF), A.R.S. § 49-281 et seq. - Research projects with funding requests in excess of 5% of the total funds received for the FY 2020 funding cycle. - ➤ Water conservation projects/program applications within one of the five AMA's.
+- > Purchase of real property/conservation easements - Projects outside the state of Arizona - Any project that includes the planting of mesquite, tamarisk or other nonnative high-water usage trees that consume water to a degree that is detrimental to water conservation efforts. - ➤ Remedial actions under the Comprehensive Environmental Response, Compensation, and Liability Act of 1980 (CERCLA), 42 U.S.C. § 9601, or Water Quality Assurance Revolving Fund (WQARF), A.R.S. § 49-281 et seq. - Research projects with funding requests in excess of 5% of the total funds received for the FY 2023 funding cycle. - ➤ Water conservation projects/program applications within one of the five Arizona Department of Water Resources Active Management Areas (AMA).